WHAT WOULD IT FEEL LIKE TO BE FREE?

 Answer.
 As little or as much as you allow time for.
 The minimum is 5 minutes to read an email each day, 10 minutes for a morning practice, a few minutes throughout the day to incorporate a few practices, and one hour a week for a recorded lecture, one hour a week for a group coaching call (which is optional), and about one hour a week in assignments.
 So, minimum, about 3 to 5 hours a week for it to be of benefit to you.
 You could also go nuts and throw yourself into the work, and spend upwards of 20 hours a week.

-When I first started on my path, it was all I did.
+When I first started on my path, healing work was all I did.
 I committed entirely to being happy and I got deep results from this commitment.
-I have had clients that have done the same, who have also gotten extreme results.
-I have also had clients that made the bare minimum fit into their lives and have achieved great results.
+Some of our students have done the same and have also gotten extreme results.
+Others have made the bare minimum fit into their lives and have achieved great results.
 Like anything else, what you put into this you will get out of it.
 But there is no doubt in my mind even the barest of the minimums will be a game changer for you.

 Q. What is the refund policy?

 Answer.
-We require a non-refundable $100 deposit.
-All requests for refunds or transfers for the remainder of the cost of Hip Sobriety School must be made by contacting email@example.com WITHIN THE FIRST 10 DAYS after the program has started (by midnight on October 7th, 2017).
-Full refunds or transfers to subsequent coaching groups will only be granted within the first 10 days.
+Because there is limited space we do require a non-refundable $100 deposit.
+All requests for refunds or transfers for the remainder of the cost of Hip Sobriety School must be made by contacting email@example.com WITHIN THE FIRST 3 DAYS after the program has started (by midnight on March 10th, 2018).
+Full refunds or transfers to subsequent coaching groups will only be granted within the first 3 days.
 Because the space to the course is limited, there are no exceptions on this policy.

 Q. How does this work with therapy/counseling?